 Find the full printable recipe with ingredient amounts and instructions in the recipe card below.

 - Cook the bacon.
-See my easy instructions and tips for how to cook bacon in the oven.
+See my easy instructions and tips for how to cook bacon in the oven or make Air Fryer Bacon.
 Let the bacon cool and then chop it into small pieces.

 - Put the hash browns in the bottom of the baking dish.
 If they are frozen together, let them thaw for a few minutes until you can arrange them in an even layer.

 - Make the egg custard.
 In a large bowl, whisk together the eggs, milk and seasonings.

 - Stir 2/3 of the bacon, cheese and green onions into the eggs.

 - Pour the egg mixture over the hash browns in the baking dish.

 - Sprinkle the rest of the green onions, bacon and cheese on top.

 - Cover and bake for 50 minutes.
 Uncover and bake for 5-10 minutes more, until the eggs are set.

 Breakfast Casserole Recipe Tips